Codasip/swerv-openocd/README.md

+# This repository has been obsoleted.

+This repository contains modified OpenOCD with workarounds ("hotfixes") that were needed for SweRV EH1 cores **1.7 and older**.

+For present-day [SweRV EH1 cores](https://github.com/chipsalliance/Cores-SweRV) **1.8 and above**, please use plain-vanilla RISC-V OpenOCD version from [riscv-openocd repository](https://github.com/riscv/riscv-openocd).

+The hotfixes in this repository are no longer required for SweRV EH1 1.8+ and the code is left here for archive purposes only.

+---
+# Original Readme (archived):

-# About this OpenOCD version
+## About this OpenOCD version

-This is a modified OpenOCD version with workarounds ("software hotfixes") for SweRV RISC-V cores (SweRV EH1 **<= 1.7**).
+This was a modified OpenOCD version with workarounds ("software hotfixes") for SweRV RISC-V cores (SweRV EH1 **<= 1.7**).

-It is intended as a temporary tool to work around the limitations of the current SweRV cores (smooth access to ICCM+DCCM memories), until these are resolved.
+It was intended as a temporary tool to work around the limitations of the SweRV core (smooth access to ICCM+DCCM memories), as required at that time.

-For **newer versions** of SweRV use upstream "riscv-openocd" (https://github.com/riscv/riscv-openocd).
-To enable access to xCCM, use the following command:

-> riscv set_mem_access abstract
+For **SweRV EH1 1.8 and above**, please use upstream "riscv-openocd" (https://github.com/riscv/riscv-openocd).
+The command to activate abstract memory access in present-day "riscv-openocd" is: `riscv set_mem_access abstract` (add it to your OpenOCD configuration).

 ## Code version